mgruddy/DeepLearning_MSDS21/README.md

 - Understand Neural Networks and basic techniques for using them effectively (dropout, batch normalization, data augmentation, etc.).
 - Learn how to handle image data and use Convolutional Neural Networks for various imaging tasks.
 - Learn how to handle text data and use Recurrent Neural Networks and Transformers for various Natural Language Processing tasks and for other tasks involving sequential data.
-- Practice implementing these techniques from PyTorch from scratch.
+- Practice implementing these techniques from scratch using PyTorch
 - Complete a Deep Learning project as part of team from start to end using real world data:
   - Research literature for the problem,
   - Prepare/clean data,